mac641/tab-split-merger/docs/known_issues.md

 Github Actions is most likely to fail while publishing the latest version, because *web-ext* does not quite well support signing new versions of existing apps.
-Nonetheless it is going to be submitted to Firefox Addon Store for review.
+Nonetheless it is going to be submitted to AMO for review.